mschmidt712/kubernetes-ci-cd/README.md

 #### Step15

-With our proxy container up and running, we can now push our image to the local repository.
+With our proxy container up and running, we can now push our hello-kenzan image to the local repository.

 `docker push 127.0.0.1:30400/hello-kenzan:latest`